-Dr. Justice has presented at local, state, national, and international workshop conferences.
-Her current research and writing centers around service learning and international academics.
+Dr. Justice has presented at local, state, national, and international (Jamaica and Thailand) workshops and conferences.
+Her current research and writing centers around issues in school counseling, service learning, and international academics.
 Her free time is filled with family, nature, travel, and service.
 She tries to emulate the love of God by acting as His eyes, ears, hands, and feet in service to others.

-Jennifer Money-Brady, Ed.D, NCC, DCC.......jennifer.money-brady@indwes.edu Dr. Money-Brady is an Assistant Professor of Counseling.
-She is a licensed school counselor and National Credentialed Counselor who is completing her doctoral degree in Counselor Education and Supervision in August 2018.
-Jen brings experience working in mental health with children at the Joseph Maley Foundation and Horizons at SRES and in grief support group facilitation with Brooke's Place.
+Jennifer Money-Brady, Ed.D, NCC, DCC...jennifer.money-brady@indwes.edu Jen Money-Brady is an Associate Professor and the Director of School Counseling for Indiana Wesleyan University.
+Dr. Money- Brady is a licensed school counselor and National Credentialed Counselor who completed her doctoral degree in Counselor Education and Supervision in 2018.
+Jen brings experience working in mental health with children at the Joseph Maley Foundation and Horizons at SRES, and in grief support group facilitation with Brooke's Place.
+Jen is the Past Chair and Current Member of the Board of Directors of the Indiana School Counselor Association and sits on the board of